 Building the Starter Pack #

-I am still in the process of vetting these tracks to ensure they are “DJ-friendly” (meaning they have those long, 4/4 drum intros we need for learning).
+I am still in the process of vetting these tracks to ensure they are “DJ-friendly” (meaning they have 4/4 drum intros we need for learning).
 I’ll be uploading the DJ Starter Pack soon alongside the Mixxx guide.

 If you know of any other “Netlabels” or archives that intentionally release music for DJs to share and use, I’d love to hear about them.
 Drop me a line at: contact@beatform.com